Michael Fish (fashion designer): Gallery

 Executive Director of The Seasteading Institute wearing a kipper tie in 2012 similar to those designed early in Michael Fish's career.

-Fish regularly created blouses and dresses with "poet" style ruffles, most notoriously for Mick Jagger playing Hyde Park in 1969 in a men's shirtdress, which has no pictures in the public domain.
+Fish regularly created blouses and dresses with "poet" style ruffles, most notoriously for Mick Jagger playing Hyde Park in 1969 in a men's shirtdress.

 Cass Elliot wearing a kaftan in 1967 that was most likely designed by Michael Fish.

 Fish designed Jon Pertwee's velvet jackets for his role as the Third Doctor on Doctor Who.